remirror/remirror/readme.md

 - Collaborative editing with [yjs](https://github.com/yjs/yjs).
 - Prebuilt editors [social](./@remirror/react-social) and [wysiwyg](./@remirror/react-wysiwyg) and a
   markdown option is coming soon.
-- 50+ extensions available to create your own brand of editor.
+- 30+ extensions and 8 presets available to create your very own editor.
-- Zero config support for **Server Side Rendering (SSR)**.
+- Zero configuration support for **Server Side Rendering (SSR)**.
 - Cross platform and cross-framework, with an Angular solution coming later this year.

 <br />